semanticist21/query-key-chain/README.md

 The lists method appends `'all'` and `'list'` to the array.

 It signifies a collection of lists.

-When `.all()` is invalidated, all cascading children, including those created with lists, are invalidated as well.
+Invalidating with `.lists()` invalidates all cascading children, including those created with `list`.

 ```typescript
 // index.ts